 Two years later, Lee Aaronson, son of Sylvia and Myles Aaronson, became the stores’ chief executive officer.
 The stores remain a family-owned business under the guidance of Lee Aaronson, Carolyn Aaronson and Vicki Hutson.

-Today, Lacks Valley Stores, Ltd. (also known as “Lacks”) has eleven outlets in south Texas from Laredo to Port Isabel.
-Lacks Galleria in McAllen is the largest furniture store in Texas at 140,000 square feet.
+Today, Lacks Valley Stores, Ltd. (also known as “Lacks”) has ten outlets in south Texas from Laredo to Brownsville.
+Lacks Galleria in McAllen is the largest furniture store in south Texas at 140,000 square feet.
 The company’s two newest stores in Alice and San Benito opened in 2011.

 Lacks ranks 70th in the top 100 retail furniture operations in the U.S. according to FurnitureToday, the furniture industry’s leading periodical.